 Moderated testing is when a researcher is present during the test and can talk to or ask questions to the testers.
 Unmoderated usability testing, on the other hand, occurs without the presence of a researcher.

 With remote usability testing, the researcher and test participants are in different locations.
 In contrast, with in-person testing, they’re both in the same room.

-Now that we’ve established that, let’s take a look at some of the best options available.
+Now that we’ve established that let’s take a look at some of the popular usability testing tools available.

 Top 5 Remote Usability Testing Tools

 Testing tools are created to ensure that the customer experience is enjoyable.
 But with so many options on the market, it can take time to know the right usability testing tool that best fits your needs.

 Well, look no further.
 Here are our top 5 picks: